vigneshavm/Interview-questions/react.md

 - The Virtual DOM is a lightweight, in-memory representation of the real DOM.
 - React uses it to optimize performance by minimizing direct DOM manipulations.
-- React updates the Virtual DOM first, then uses a diffing algorithm to compare it with the previous version.
+- React updates the Virtual DOM first,
+- then uses a **diffing algorithm** to compare it with the previous version.
-- It identifies and updates only the parts that changed in the actual DOM — a process known as reconciliation.
+- It identifies and updates only the parts that changed in the actual DOM — a process known as **reconciliation**.
 - This results in faster rendering and improved performance.

 ```jsx